cdktf/cdktf-provider-aws/docs/dataAwsNetworkmanagerCoreNetworkPolicyDocument.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.54.1/docs/data-sources/networkmanager_core_network_policy_document#id DataAwsNetworkmanagerCoreNetworkPolicyDocument#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.55.0/docs/data-sources/networkmanager_core_network_policy_document#id DataAwsNetworkmanagerCoreNetworkPolicyDocument#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `network_function_groups`<sup>Optional</sup> <a name="network_function_groups" id="@cdktf/provider-aws.dataAwsNetworkmanagerCoreNetworkPolicyDocument.DataAwsNetworkmanagerCoreNetworkPolicyDocument.Initializer.parameter.networkFunctionGroups"></a>

+- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-aws.dataAwsNetworkmanagerCoreNetworkPolicyDocument.DataAwsNetworkmanagerCoreNetworkPolicyDocumentNetworkFunctionGroups">DataAwsNetworkmanagerCoreNetworkPolicyDocumentNetworkFunctionGroups</a>]]

+network_function_groups block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.55.0/docs/data-sources/networkmanager_core_network_policy_document#network_function_groups DataAwsNetworkmanagerCoreNetworkPolicyDocument#network_function_groups}

 ---